 For studies involving privacy or safety controls on public access to the data, this section should describe in detail these controls, including how authors can apply to access the data, what criteria will be used to determine who may access the data, and any limitations on data use.

-In the SoilHelthDB, the measure objectives and unit between each comparison (control vs. treatment) will always the same.
-However, each soil health indicator may have multiple measure objectives and therefore involving multiple units (e.g., researcher may measure soil total nitrogen in one site, but measure organic nitrogen in other study).
-Without data filtration and converting, only response ratio can be analysed.
-But more analysis can be applied with data filtration and converting.
-The detailed information about measure objectives and units will be recorded under comments column.
+In the SoilHelthDB, the measure objectives and units between each comparison (control vs. treatment) will always be the same.
+However, each soil health indicator may have multiple measure objectives and therefore involve multiple units (e.g., researcher may measure soil total nitrogen in one site, but measure organic nitrogen in other study).
+Without data filtration and conversion, only the response ratio can be analysed.
+However, more analysis can be applied with data filtration and conversion.
+The detailed information about measure objectives and units will be recorded under the comments column.
 As a result, the user should check the measure objectives and units before data processing and data analysis.
-We suggest the user play with the data using the code we provided, the code already include elaborate explanation and should be easy to follow, the user can contact the correspond authors whenever they have questions on understanding the code and using the data.
-It should also note that for some soil health indicators (e.g., CH4 and N2O emission), we do not extracted enough comparisons from the 281 papers, the user have to expand the data based on the SoilHelthDB data framework before a further analysis.
+We suggest that the user play with the data using the code we provided, as the code already includes elaborate explanation and should be easy to follow.
+The user can contact the corresponding author whenever they have questions on understanding the code and using the data.
+It should also be noted that for some soil health indicators (e.g., CH4 and N2O emission), we did not extract enough comparisons from the 281 papers, thus the users have to expand the data based on the SoilHelthDB data framework before a further analysis.

 Acknowledgements